 1. A dream, vision, or encounter can open a dimensional Window in the spirit.
 (And we must exercise spiritual discernment and understanding – a future blog topic).

 2. The tenth part is a spiritual transaction of faith and obedience.
-Abram gave his heirs of Promise to God.
+Abram gave his Promised heirs (Israel) to God.

-3. The Law only commands obedience, but Lord Jesus (the Seed of Promise) requires faith with obedience (Romans 4, 5:1-11).
+3. The Law only commands obedience, but Lord Jesus (the Seed of Promise) added faith as a requirement.
+(Romans 4, 5:1-11)

-4. Patience and trials often precede the Promise, i.e., Abram’s bounty temptation, his 25-year wait, the near sacrifice of his Promise (Genesis 22).
+4. Patience and trials often precede the Promise, i.e., Abram’s bounty temptation (offer by the King of Sodom), his 25-year wait for Isaac, the near sacrifice of his Promise (Genesis 22).

-5. God’s viewpoint may be different from ours. i.e., Jacob favored Joseph (and Rachel), but God chose Leah’s sons (Judah) for the Seed line and (Levi) the priesthood.
+5. God’s viewpoint of how He plans to fulfill a promise may be very different from what we expect. i.e., Jacob favored Joseph (and Rachel), but God chose Leah’s sons (Judah) for the Seed line and (Levi) the priesthood.

 God watches over His Promise to fulfill it

 I recently saw this dream (while writing this post).
 A lion watched me intently as I read instructions from a bottle label aloud.
-A Prophetess/ Intercessor sat outside my open front door (the future).
+A prophetess/ intercessor sat outside my “open front door” (symbolizes the future).
 She echoed my words, sentence by sentence. l could not see her but could hear her voice.

 Images: Depositphotos.com

-3 thoughts on “A Window To A Promise
+8 thoughts on “A Window to A Promise: Abram Meets Melchizedek”